WDI-SEA/react-development-course-materials/README.md

 | [Homework *Day 2 if calc is hw*]. *Optional* Film Exercise - State. *Repo: `react-state-exercises`*.
 Note: Uses ES6.                    	|                                                                                                                   	|                                                                                         	|                                               	|

 ## Optional Quizzes and Review Guides

 - **Quizzes**:.
 There are optionally short, ten question quizzes after each repo.
 The quiz questions and links are in the `quizzes` folder.
   - These are not referenced in anything student facing and can optionally be assigned at your discretion.
-  - **Note:** The review guides are linked at the end of the quizzes.
+  - **Note:** The review guides are linked at the end of the quizzes, but the link is incorrect (as this is in staging on myGA, it's not an easy fix).
+You can choose instead to share the review guide from the review guide repo.

 - **Review Guides**: There are optionally review guides for a student to quickly reference in the future.
 These are located in [the `react-review-guides` repo](../../../react-review-guides/).
   - These are not referenced in anything student facing and can optionally be shared at your discretion.